How much does a website cost in 2021? The definitive guide

 WordPress

-Although the basic WordPress package is also free, it will demand more technical know-how than Wix when it comes to making the most out of your website.
-Plus, you’ll have to pay for the web hosting yourself, which can cost up to $432 a month, depending on your business’s needs.
+Although the basic WordPress package is also free, it will demand more technical know-how than Wix when it comes to making the most out of your site.
 WordPress offers business owners a short-term solution, but it’s not a good option for businesses without a large budget to spend on developing and managing their website.

 Squarespace

-You need to enrol in a paid subscription to use and access Squarespace, but you do get a free trial for 14 days.
+Unlike WordPress, you need to enroll in a paid subscription to use and access Squarespace, but you do get a free trial for 14 days.
 That said, their templates are stunning, and their editor allows you quite a bit of freedom.

 The Costs of operating your website on Squarespace range from $10 to 40 a month, depending on the features you choose (if you need an online store or a professional email account, for example).